c0wsaysmoo/plane-tracker-rgb-pi/README.md

 Updated the Temperature.py file in the Utilities folder, so replace and reboot.
-If the Current Temperature or Current Humidity fields are missing (like they currently are) then it defaults to 0.
-Seems like the issue with Tomorrow.io hasn't been fixed yet.
-This should work until it is fixed.
-I think.
-This isn't my fault, just bad timing.
+If the Current Temperature or Current Humidity fields are missing then it defaults to 0.
+Seems like the issue on their end has been fixed as well.

 # Project Overview